xarzoa/music-downloader/README.md

 - pull requests are welcomed.
 - enjoy :d
 - forgot to add license, but stealing never makes you programmer *biiiitch*

+## thanks

+- the owners of all the packages i used on this.